tpoisot/tpoisot.github.io/_posts/2011-11-19-get-your-lab-on-twitter.markdown

 they mention every new paper on twitter (well, that, and they've also accepted papers of mine, so you know...).
 Some papers get retweeted, and benefit from a terrific, instantaneous exposure.
-I've seen a few instances of one of the authors gettinf involved in the discussion, and it was all very stimulating.
+I've seen a few instances of one of the authors getting involved in the discussion, and it was all very stimulating.

-I'm not aware of any studies establishing a correlation (or the lack thereof) between the number of times a paper is mentionned on social networks and its number of citations (my guess is that it will help citations happen sooner, not necessarily increase them – although good papers may be retweeted more frequently, so there are confounding effects here).
+I'm not aware of any studies establishing a correlation (or the lack thereof) between the number of times a paper is mentioned on social networks and its number of citations (my guess is that it will help citations happen sooner, not necessarily increase them – although good papers may be retweeted more frequently, so there are confounding effects here).
 But it definitely will not harm you to see a lot of people talking about your work.

-## The permanent conference
+# The permanent conference

-A while ago during a discussion about social media, someone mentionned to me that the kind of interactions esablished on twitter ressemble the ones established during a conference, albeit soberer.
+A while ago during a discussion about social media, someone mentioned to me that the kind of interactions established on twitter resemble the ones established during a conference, albeit soberer.
 I have to agree with this.
 Just look at the incoming tweets, or facebook updates, and you'll see what everybody is up to.
 What they write about on their blogs.
 What kind of